The 5 Best (and Worst) Sweeteners You Can Eat

 The good news is that natural sweeteners provide a few more nutrients than table sugar.
 The bad news?
 They’re all still forms of sugar and are high in calories, so use no more than 1 to 2 teaspoons per day, Taylor says.

 Raw honey and pure maple syrup both contain antioxidants and have prebiotic oligosaccharides that help feed gut flora.
 Raw honey has an added benefit of vitamins E and C as well as minerals.
+Note: Honey should not be given to infants because it may contain botulism bacteria spores, a serious health hazard for babies.

 When hitting the grocery store, read all food labels for hidden ingredients because commercial maple syrup brands often contain high-fructose corn syrup.
 High-fructose diets are linked to long-term metabolic complications like insulin resistance, belly fat accumulation and high triglyceride levels.
 When in doubt, stick primarily with pure maple syrup.

 Agave nectar provides fewer nutrients than raw honey or pure maple syrup.
+It should not be given to infants because it is not pasteurized.

 “Agave nectar has the same number of carbohydrates and calories as table sugar, but you get a lot of flavor from a small amount,” Taylor says.
 “Since agave nectar has a slightly lower glycemic index but still contains sugar, it will still raise your blood sugar.”